Automated Storage & Retrieval System (AS/RS) Types & Uses

 That being said, by understanding the different factors that typically influence the final cost of investment, it is possible to estimate where on the cost spectrum your new system is going to fall.
 Here are the seven most important cost factors of AS/RS that you should consider:

-- Available clear height in your facility
+- Available clear height and floor space in your facility

 - The type of environment where it will be implemented (ambient, refrigerated, freezer, clean room, etc.)